- LLM applicants:

 - JD degree from a U.S. law school or completion of all requirements to practice law in a foreign country

-- Official transcripts for all credits leading to the JD degree, which must be earned from a law school approved by the American Bar Association, and must be sent directly from that institution
+- Official transcripts for all credits leading to the JD degree, which must be earned from a law school accredited by the American Bar Association, and must be sent directly from that institution

 - Completed application with $50 application fee